-The course-training can-must be completed by means of instruction approved by the New York State Education Department (NYSED) which include, but are not limited to, courses provided online and by teleconference.
+The training must be completed by means of instruction approved by the New York State Education Department (NYSED) which include, but are not limited to, courses provided online and by teleconference.

-The CMT will utilize the District's existing system to document all required training and professional development for District staff.
-Upon completion of the training each year, staff will forward their course completion certificate to the appropriate staff for entry into the system.
 Each time a staff member completes this training or a related professional development course, they must forward proof of completion to the CMT or, if a CMT has not been established, a designated District staff member who will enter the information into the District's existing system for tracking completed trainings and professional development courses.
-The system will notify also use an email to remind staff of the need to complete the training each year as needed.
-Because concussion symptoms may manifest themselves in any setting, all school-staff will be encouraged to take the online training and be alert for students who may display or report concussion symptoms.
+The system will notify staff of the need to complete the training as needed.